Skip to main content

 Does adding recessed lighting require a professional?

-Adding these lights to your ceiling involves knowing how to locate studs and joists behind the ceiling, cut drywall, and rewire lighting fixtures.
+Adding these lights to your ceiling involves knowing how to locate studs and joists behind the ceiling, cut and repair drywall, and rewire lighting fixtures.
 If you’re a seasoned DIYer, you may be able to complete the job entirely on your own, but we recommend consulting an electrician during the process.
 This will ensure you’re safely installing the electrical components of the lights and are aligned with any local codes and regulations.

 How to install can lights